-2. Three copies of an application form are completed by the applicant, who sends a personal statement, school transcripts, and a nonrefundable fee of \$15.00 to the A.T.A. office.
+Three copies of an application form are completed by the applicant, who sends along with the other data a nonrefundable fee of \$15.00 to the A.T.A. office.

-3. In addition, a personal conference must be arranged with the official responsible for the D.Min. program in the school to which application is being made.
+A personal conference must be arranged with the official responsible for the D.Min. program in the school to which application is being made.